Philadelphia Phillies: New York Mets

 The rivalry between the New York Mets and the Phillies has been said to be among the "hottest" rivalries in the National League.
 The two National League East divisional rivals have met each other recently in playoff, division, and wild card races.

 Aside from several brawls in the 1980s, the rivalry remained low-key before the 2006 season, as the teams had seldom been equally good at the same time.
 Since 2006, the teams have battled for playoff position.
 The Mets won the division in 2006 and contended in 2007 and 2008, while the Phillies won five consecutive division titles from 2007 to 2011.
 The Phillies' 2007 Eastern Division Title was won on the last day of the season as the Mets lost a seven-game lead with 17 games remaining.
 The two teams had their first playoff meeting in the 2024 National League Division Series, where the Mets won the series 3-1, while Nick Castellanos had a walk off base hit to win game two for the Phillies at home.

-There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, seen also between the New York Giants and the Philadelphia Eagles in the National Football League, and the New York Rangers and the Philadelphia Flyers in National Hockey League.
-Games between the two teams at Citi Field and Citizens Bank Park are often very intense, hard-hitting affairs, as each home crowd does its best to create an unfriendly, sometimes volatile atmosphere for any visiting-team fans.
+There is a long-standing rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, and is also reflected in matchups such as the New York Giants and the Philadelphia Eagles in the National Football League, and the New York Rangers and the Philadelphia Flyers in National Hockey League.
+Games between the two teams at Citi Field and Citizens Bank Park are often very intense, as each home crowd seeks to create a challenging atmosphere for visiting-team fans.